By Glen C. Strathy

 Of course, some main characters don't change.
 Some face challenges that force them to double-down on their initial beliefs/approaches/attitudes.
 But a journey in which a character is pressured and tested and reaffirms their initial approach still is a journey.

 Also, if you have multiple point-of-view characters, you may want to give some of them an inner journey.
 You may not need to do this for a POV character who only appears briefly, but if the reader is going to spend a lot of time in the head of a secondary character, developing their arc can make them more interesting.

 Relationships can also have their own arc in a story.
 As with the other arcs, you want a clear sense of how a major relationship develops over the course of the story.
 So for each of these, ask yourself how it begins.
 How is it tested?
 How does it stand in the end of the story compared to the beginning?
 Again, try to summarize this in just a couple of sentences.

 You may or may not have given much thought to theme, but when you revise a story you may want to make sure it does not accidentally deliver a message you don't intend.
 So ask yourself what values the story expresses.
 What messages will a reader is likely to be left with at the end?

-If you wrote a brief outline before you started writing, you may want to revisit it, so see how closely you followed it.
-You may want to update it, if your ideas have evolved.
+If you wrote a brief outline before you started writing, you may want to revisit it, to see how closely you followed it.
+You may want to update your outline, if your ideas have evolved.